You want to know what are the benefits of dates?

 - Use them to stuff your poultry

-- Serve as appetizers, stuffed with blue cheese, walnuts or almond paste.
+- Serve them as starters, stuffed with blue cheese, nuts or marzipan.

 - Prepare a rice pudding with dates.

-- Prepare a Moroccan lamb or chicken tagine by adding this wonderful fruit to flavor your meal.
+- Prepare a Moroccan-style lamb or chicken tagine by adding this wonderful fruit that will flavor your meal.

-- Or insnack, to snacknature or inhiker mix.
+- Or in snack, to snack nature or in hiker's mix.

 A little history

-The date is the berry fruit of the date palm, trees of northern Africa and the Middle East.
+The date is the fruit of the bay of the date palm, trees of northern Africa and the Middle East.
 It has already been consumed for 6000 to 8000 years.
-Being one of the only fruits that grew in the arid temperatures of the deserts, where it is very hot during the day and very cold at night, it was an integral part of the diet of nomads.
-Dates giving around 3,000 calories per kg, it gave them the energy they needed for their journey.
-They consumed about 200 kg per year, along with milk, yogurt and butter.
-Without the date palms, many believe that the evolution of this population would not have been possible.
+Being one of the only fruits that grew in the arid temperatures of the deserts, where it is very hot during the day and very cold at night, it was an integral part of the diet of the nomads.
+The dates giving about 3000 calories per kg, it gave them the necessary energy for their journey.
+They consumed about 200 kg per year, with milk, yogurt and butter.
+Without date palms, many believe that the evolution of this population would not have been possible.

-In addition to consuming the fruit, the rest of the tree was used for multiple purposes; the wood was used in making dwellings, the denser base of the leaves for building cages, furniture, firewood, and in the making of multiple objects.
-The fiber was used to make rope, and the leaves to make hats, fans, baskets, etc. Even the fruit stones were used to feed animals and in jewelry making.
-No wonder this tree has been worshiped in various religions.
+In addition to consuming the fruit, the rest of the tree was used for multiple purposes; the wood was used in the manufacture of dwellings, the denser base of the leaves to build cages, furniture, served as firewood and in the manufacture of multiple objects.
+The fiber was used to make rope, and the leaves to make hats, fans, baskets, etc. Even the pits of the fruits were used as animal feed and in jewelry making.
+No wonder this tree has been revered in various religions.

 Even today, 90% of date palm production is still consumed in the Middle East, and the rest is exported.
-There are over 900 varieties of dates, and government departments in several countries have come together to protect genetic diversity and the loss of certain varieties for further commercial exploitation.
+There are more than 900 varieties of dates, and the ministries of several countries have come together to protect genetic diversity and the loss of certain varieties for the purpose of greater commercial exploitation.

-About 7 million tonnes of dates are eaten per year, in different forms.
+About 7 million tons of dates are consumed per year, in different forms.
 Fresh, semi-dry, and dried.
 And again, we find date sugar, date honey.
-And there is honey, sap from the tree, as well as a sap alcohol.
-He would even make a coffee substitute with roasted and crushed date stones.
+And we find honey sap from the tree, as well as a sap alcohol.
+He would even make a coffee substitute with roasted and crushed date pits.